Preparing 3D Print Files for the Zortrax Printers

 Material: Should ALWAYS be set to Z-ABS 2

 Support: Must be at least 30 degrees (the default value).
 The higher the angle of the support, the more support will print.
 Increase this angle if your model has areas that are sagging due to being unsupported.
 A setting of 0 degrees will print with no support material.
 Jobs with less than 30 degrees of support will be rejected from the queue.

 Nozzle Diameter: Should ALWAYS be set to .4.

 Layer Thickness: Selecting a smaller layer thickness will give you more detail, but will take significantly longer to print.
 Larger layer thickness will print faster but with less detail.

 Quality: Should ALWAYS be set to High for best results.

-Infill Density: Determines how dense the interior mesh of the model is.
-40% infill is ideal for most models.
-Lower infill will reduce print time.
-Higher infill will take the longest to print, but yield a more sturdy and solid model.
+Infill Density: Determines the density of the interior mesh of the model.
+The default value of 30% infill is ideal for most models.
+Jobs with lower infill will be rejected from the queue as low infills can cause instability during printing.
+Higher infill will take the longer to print and cost more, but yield a more sturdy and solid model if needed.

 7. When your print is ready, select Preview (on the bottom right).
 Note: this process may take several minutes depending on the size of your print.
 Also, if you selected editable supports earlier, it will take you to an additional screen to make those edits).